IPC's members represent a geographically diverse set of leaders and experts in agricultural trade policy.

 IPC Member since 2003.

 Raul Montemayor is currently the National Manager of the Federation of Free Farmers Cooperatives, Inc. (FFFCI), and its mother organization, the Federation of Free Farmers (FFF) of the Philippines.
 He was recently elected as Vice-President of the International Federation of Agricultural Producers (IFAP).
 He is a private sector advisor to the Philippine government in the WTO and other negotiations involving agricultural trade.

 IPC Member since 2010.

-Hidenori Murakami was appointed Ambassador to Chile in 2011.
-Prior to that he served as International Policy Advisor to the Minister of Agriculture, Forestry and Fisheries (MAFF), Japan, including as International Policy Adviser to the Minster and as the Vice Minister of Agriculture, Forestry, and Fisheries for International Affairs.
+During his career he served in many capacities at the Ministry of Agriculture, Forestry and Fisheries (MAFF), Japan, including as International Policy Adviser to the Minster and as the Vice Minister of Agriculture, Forestry, and Fisheries for International Affairs.
+He was Chief Negotiator of Agriculture for Japan in the Doha Development Agenda round of the WTO trade negotiations until July 2009.
 He started his career as a civil servant of MAFF in 1974.
 He served as an agricultural attaché at the Japanese Embassy in Washington, D.C.
 (1984-87) and, since then, was involved in various bilateral and multilateral trade negotiations.
-He was Chief Negotiator of Agriculture for Japan in the Doha Development Agenda round of WTO trade negotiations up until July, 2009.
-He was also involved in many important policy decisions on domestic agriculture and food policies of Japan, including policies on rice, wheat and agro-food industry as Director-General of Food Policy Bureau of MAFF.
+He was also involved in many important policy decisions on domestic agriculture and food policies of Japan, including those on rice, wheat and the agro-food industry as Director-General of Food Policy Bureau of MAFF.

 Deere & Company